weaverryan/sfReCaptchaFormPlugin/README.markdown

  * Your form extends only `sfForm`.
 It should extends `sfFormSymfony`.
 If your form is a Doctrine or Propel form, or your form extends `BaseForm`, then this is not the problem.

+If you receive the error "_You must specify the recaptcha public and private key in your sympal configuratio_", then you need to specify your reCAPTCHA configuration in `app.yml`.
+See the `Configuration` section above.

 The Fine Details
 ----------------